Cloud governance guides

 Choosing a governance guide

 The guides demonstrate how to implement a governance MVP.
 From there, each guide shows how the cloud governance team can work ahead of the cloud adoption teams as a partner to accelerate adoption efforts.
-The Cloud Adoption Framework governance model guides the application of governance from foundation through subsequent improvements.
+The Cloud Adoption Framework governance model guides the application of governance from foundation through subsequent improvements and evolutions.

 A more robust governance starting point may be required.
 In such cases, consider the Azure Virtual Datacenter approach briefly described below.
 This approach is commonly suggested during enterprise-scale adoption efforts, and especially for efforts which exceed 10,000 assets.
 It is also the de facto choice for complex governance scenarios when any of the following are required: extensive third-party compliance requirements, deep domain expertise, or parity with mature IT governance policies and compliance requirements.